metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 input forecast values of zero-rainfall.

 ===========================
-GBDT vs manually trained DT
+GBDT vs manually constructed DT
 ===========================

-The choice of using GBDT models in place of the manually trained DT of ECPoint comes with some advantages, but at the expense of some trade-offs:
+The choice of using GBDT models in place of the manually constructed DT of ECPoint comes with some advantages, but at the expense of some trade-offs:

 **Advantages:**